 Te Whare Rānui

-Mary Potter Hospice is developing a community base in Porirua to meet the diverse needs of the people of North Wellington and Porirua (Khandallah to Pukerua Bay).
-As the only hospice providing services in Porirua it is crucial that we respond to the needs of our community.
+Mary Potter Hospice is developing a community base in Porirua to meet the diverse needs of the people of North Wellington and Porirua (Khandallah to Pukerua Bay)

 The name Te Whare Rānui was gifted to Mary Potter Hospice by Ngāti Toa, expressing their support for the project and our presence in the region.
 It means the home of light and warmth.
 It is our vision that this is what people receive when they come to Te Whare Rānui.